CENTRAL NERVOUS SYSTEM STIMULANT

 Fintepla is an oral solution taken twice daily.

-The FDA-approved label for Fintepla lists common side effects including decreased appetite, drowsiness, sedation, lethargy, diarrhea, constipation, abnormal echocardiogram, fatigue, weakness, loss of muscle control, balance and walking problems, increased blood pressure, drooling, fever, upper respiratory tract infection, vomiting, decreased weight, seizures lasting more than 5 minutes, and falling.
+The FDA-approved label for Fintepla lists common side effects including decreased appetite, excess sleepiness, lethargy, diarrhea, constipation, abnormal heart ultrasound, fatigue, malaise, weakness, impaired coordination, balance problems, disturbance when walking, increased blood pressure, drooling, fever, upper respiratory tract infection, vomiting, decreased weight, and seizures lasting more than five minutes (status epilepticus).

-Less common but serious side effects for Fintepla can include suicidal ideation and behavior, sedation, elevated serotonin levels (serotonin syndrome), vision impairment (glaucoma), valvular heart disease, and high blood pressure affecting the lungs and heart (pulmonary arterial hypertension).
+Less common but serious side effects for Fintepla can include suicidal ideation and behavior, hypersensitivity reactions, sedation, elevated serotonin levels (serotonin syndrome), glaucoma, valvular heart disease, and high blood pressure affecting the lungs and heart (pulmonary arterial hypertension).

 For more details about this treatment, visit: